near/docs/docs/concepts/web3/nfts.md

 * Users can mint them directly.
 This can be done by either allowing creation of NFTs from scratch, or by using more complex processes, like breeding or upgrading.
-The most famous example of such process is breeding in [CrytoKitties ](https://www.cryptokitties.co/)game- new NFTs are created by combining existing ones.
+The most famous example of such process is breeding in [CrytoKitties](https://www.cryptokitties.co/) game - new NFTs are created by combining existing ones.
 With this approach users usually have to pay to cover the storage and gas cost of NFTs creation.
 * NFTs can be distributed by the developer to a set of users - it is usually called [NFTs airdrop](https://www.investopedia.com/terms/a/airdrop-cryptocurrency.asp).
 Most often this is used as a marketing strategy to kickstart NFTs usage in applications.
 Storage and gas costs in this case are covered by developers.
 * NFTs can be bought on a market or obtained from the lootbox.
 Depending on an exact strategy, costs can either be paid by a user or by developer.
 Also, in this case NFTs sometimes can be minted on-demand, to avoid paying upfront costs.

 An exact strategy used for NFTs minting depends on application use cases.
-However, almost always there’ll be an _nft_mint _function defined in a smart contract, which will handle creation of new tokens.
-This function itself isn't defined[ in the standard](https://nomicon.io/Standards/NonFungibleToken/) and is up to the application to implement, but the standard library provides a core implementation for it -[ mint_internal](https://docs.rs/near-contract-standards/4.0.0-pre.7/near_contract_standards/non_fungible_token/core/struct.NonFungibleToken.html#method.internal_mint).
+However, almost always there’ll be an `nft_mint _function` defined in a smart contract, which will handle creation of new tokens.
+This function itself isn't defined [in the standard](https://nomicon.io/Standards/NonFungibleToken/) and is up to the application to implement, but the standard library provides a core implementation for it - [mint_internal](https://docs.rs/near-contract-standards/4.0.0-pre.7/near_contract_standards/non_fungible_token/core/struct.NonFungibleToken.html#method.internal_mint).
 On top of this function an additional logic, e.g. for authorization, can be added:

 ```rust